houseabsolute/precious/README.md

 commands fail it will exit with `1`.

-In both modes, if any commands fail, either by returning exit codes that aren't listed as ok or by printing to stderr unexpectedly, then precious will exit with a non-`0` exit code.
+In both modes, if any commands fail, either by returning exit codes that aren't listed as ok or by printing to stderr unexpectedly, then the exit code will not be `0` or `1`.

 ## Common Scenarios